Kekcoin-Core/memechain-api/README.md

 sudo apt install httpie
 ```

 We refer users and developers to the API reference for more details to the various API calls.
-With httpie installed you can run the following commands
+With httpie installed you can run the following commands.

 To find the current height of the memechain